Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Background

 \section{Background}

 In this section, we briefly describe the methods used in our experiments.
-We begin with behavioral cloning for offline training, followed by online learning approaches for improved adaptation, including the recurrent models integrated into our setup.
+We first introduce behavioral cloning for offline training, then present online learning for adaptive improvement using RTRRL, and finally describe the integration of recurrent models into our framework. \paragraph{Behavioral Cloning}